Claire-Fisher/boardgame-buddy-ms3/README.md

 - This site is free from offensive language and imagery, and is suitable for users of all ages.
 As content can be created by users, frequent maintenance would be needed to preserve this.
 An additional contact form could be added so users can notify admins of any offensive material added.
 T&Cs added to add game form.

 ### The Footer
 The footer provides copyright information and name of the site creator.
 Plus clickable links to my github and linkedin pages.
+(Icons intentionally large for better accessibility - easier to press)

 [**Back to top**](#boardgame-buddy)
 ## Future Features